Discrete Diffusion Schr\"odinger Bridge Matching for Graph Transformation: Results and Discussions

 \subsection{Experimental setup and metrics}

 \textbf{Experimental Setup.} To train the models on graph transformation problems, an initial coupling between two distributions is necessary.
 We randomly coupled the data of initial and terminal distributions to obtain paired data.
 The molecular pairs are divided into training and test datasets in a ratio of 8:2.
-The effect of different initial couplings is discussed in \cref{subsection:The effect of initial coupling}.
-Detailed explanations about model architectures and hyperparameters can be found in \cref{appendix.c.Implementation details}.

-\textbf{Metrics.} By definition of SB (see \cref{eq:1 DSB definition}), both joint distribution and marginal distributions at each side must be examined to assess the degree to which the SB has been successfully achieved.
-Specifically, we evaluate these distributions from two perspectives: graph structure and molecular properties.
-While graph structure provides valuable insights, it alone may not be sufficient for molecular optimization tasks.
-Therefore, the assessment of molecular properties is essential for a more comprehensive validation of the models, as these properties might exhibit weak correlations with the graph structures.

-In the context of graph structure, we calculate Fréchet ChemNet Distance (FCD) score \citep{preuer2018frechet} between the target molecule distribution and the generated molecules from each model, which focuses on the marginal distribution of the molecules.
-As the metric for evaluating the quality of the joint distribution, we report the negative log-likelihood (NLL), which measures the cost of transforming one graph into another based on the reference process, aligning with the graph edit distance (GED) (see \cref{appendix.b.relation to GED}).

-For molecular properties, we measure the Wasserstein-1 distance ($W_1$) between the property distributions of the target and generated molecules representing the properties to be modified, which corresponds to the marginal distribution.
-In terms of the joint distribution, we calculate the mean absolute difference (MAD) of other key properties between the initial and generated molecules that should be retained, where drug-likeness (QED) \citep{bickerton2012quantifying} and synthetic accessibility score (SAscore) \citep{ertl2009estimation} are typical examples in optimizing drug candidates.
+All the following reported values are average of three independent training runs with different random seeds.
+For standard deviation, please refer to \cref{appendix.d.standard deviations}.